JaneliaSciComp/jacs-cm/docs/MouseLightDataConversion.md

 # Mouselight Data Conversion

 In principle, any 3d volumetric data can be imported into the MouseLight Workstation.
-We provide some basic tools for converting TIFF format images into the expected format on disk.
+At this moment we only provide some very basic tools for converting only TIFF format images into the expected format on disk.
+Another limitation of the current tools is that the entire volume must be in a single tiff file (per channel)

 The imagery for MouseLight Workstation is a directory containing TIFF and KTX images organized into octrees.
-JACS compute includes a a service that can generate the octree data from a TIFF file.
-If there is more than 1 channel, the channels are numbered 0 .. n-s and each channel is expected to be in its own file.
+JACS compute includes a a service that can generate the octree data from a single volume TIFF file.
+If there is more than 1 channel, the channels are numbered 0 .. n-1 and each channel is expected to be in its own file.
 For example if you have 2 channels you would have two tiff files:

 ```
 /path/to/volume/volume.0.tiff
 /path/to/volume/volume.1.tiff
 ```

-The current functionality is pretty basic and it assumes that the TIFF file contains the entire volume.
-The service also requires docker or singularity installed because the actual services are packaged in two docker containers - the first one that generates a TIFF octree and the second takes the TIFF octree and converts the octant channel images into the correspomding ktx blocks.
+The import service requires docker or singularity installed because the actual conversion services are packaged in two docker containers - one that generates a TIFF octree and the other one that takes the TIFF octree and converts the octant channel images into the correspomding ktx blocks.

 Currently pre-built containers for tiff octree tool and ktx tool are only available at Janelia's internal registry, but the containers build files are available at https://github.com/JaneliaSciComp/jacs-tools-docker.git in the 'tiff_octree' and 'ktx_octree' subdirectories, respectively.
 KTX tool container can also be built from https://github.com/JaneliaSciComp/pyktx.git.

-Generating the sample octree requires only a JACS service call which is a simple HTTP REST call that can be done using curl or Postman.
+Generating the sample octree requires only a JACS Async service call which is a simple HTTP REST call that can be done using curl or Postman.
 This service can also be invoked from the JACS dashboard http://api-gateway-host:8080 by going to the "Services List" after Login and selecting "lvDataImport".
 The dashboard should also offer a brief description of each argument.

 curl invocation to run the service with singularity (this is the JACS default):